igomezv/igomezv.github.io/code.md

 ---

-You can visit my [GitHub profile](https://github.com/igomezv) to explore additional projects, as well as materials from tutorials, courses, and workshops.
+You can visit my [<u>GitHub profile</u>](https://github.com/igomezv) to explore additional projects, as well as materials from tutorials, courses, and workshops.

 - [SimpleMC](#simplemc)
 - [nnogada](#nnogada)